-Since May 2016, our Compensation Committee has engaged Radford, part of the Rewards Solutions practice at Aon plc, to provide the Compensation Committee with a thorough analysis of our executive compensation, focusing on all compensation components.
+Since May 2016, our Compensation Committee has engaged Aon, part of the Rewards Solutions practice at Aon plc, to provide the Compensation Committee with a thorough analysis of our executive compensation, focusing on all compensation components.

-In 2020, Radford assisted the Compensation Committee with, among other things:
+In 2021, Aon assisted the Compensation Committee with, among other things:

-- · Executive and director market pay analysis; - Reviewing and modifying the compensation peer group; - Assisting the Company with COVID-related compensation actions; - Conducting a review aimed to harmonize employment agreements; - · Development of executive and director pay programs; and - Revising and augmenting our Compensation, Discussion & Analysis disclosure.
+- Executive and director market pay analysis; - Reviewing and modifying the compensation peer group; - Assisting the Company with COVID-related compensation actions; - Development of executive and director pay programs; and - Reviewing our Compensation, Discussion & Analysis disclosure.

 The Compensation Committee annually evaluates the independent compensation consultant's independence and performance under the applicable SEC and Nasdaq listing standards.
 The Compensation Committee believes that working with an independent compensation consultant furthers the Company's objectives to recruit and retain qualified executives, align their interests with those of shareholders and ensure that their compensation packages will appropriately motivate and reward ongoing achievement of business goals.
-The Compensation Committee conducted a specific review of its relationship with Radford in 2020 and determined that Radford's work for the Compensation Committee did not raise any conflicts of interest.
+The Compensation Committee conducted a specific review of its relationship with Aon in 2021 and determined that Aon's work for the Compensation Committee did not raise any conflicts of interest.